star

 selection (dict)

 The state of the on_select event.
-This attribure returns a dictionary-like object that supports both key and attribute notation.
+This attribute returns a dictionary-like object that supports both key and attribute notation.
 The attributes are described by the DataframeSelectionState dictionary schema.

 The schema for the dataframe selection state.

-The selection state is stored in a dictionary-like object that suports both key and attribute notation.
+The selection state is stored in a dictionary-like object that supports both key and attribute notation.
 Selection states cannot be programmatically changed or set through Session State.

 Warning